zhouhaoyi/ETDataset/README.md

 ## ETT-small:

 We donated two years of data, in which each data point is recorded every minute (marked by *m*), and they were from two regions of a province of China, named ETT-small-1 and ETT-small-2, respectively.
 Each dataset contains 2 year * 365 days * 24 hours * 60 mins = 1,051,200 data point.
 Besides, we also provide the hourly-level variants for fast development (marked by *h*).
 Each data point consists of 8 features, including the date of the point, the predictive value "oil temperature", and 6 different types of external power load features.
-We use the `.csv` file format to save the data, and the data header is \["date", "HUFL", "HULL", "MUFL", "MULL", "LUFL", "LULL", "OT"\].
-The column name "OT" means "oil temperature", and column names "HUFL" and "HULL" mean "High UseFull Load" and "Hig UseLess Load" respectively.

 <p align="center">
 <img src="https://raw.githubusercontent.com/zhouhaoyi/ETDataset/main/img/appendix_dataset_year.png" height = "200" alt="" align=center />